Why did you make this Motion Comic?

 Amazon Studios maintained that test movies should be an important step to more easily ascertain strengths and weaknesses of a story and help determine when projects are ready for production.
-So making the test movie was an opportunity to use my filmmaking background to demonstrate the screenplay’s potential.
+So making the Motion Comic was an opportunity to use my filmmaking background to demonstrate the screenplay’s potential.

 How long did it take to make it?

 From August to November, including evenings and most weekends.

 After an extensive search of animators and animation/visual effects companies, I chose to work with The Hive, a small production studio that had experience in animatics.
 Yesenia Higuera and Ben Price started this new company to produce varied forms of media and provide editorial services.
 Yesenia was also the main editor for my test movie.
 Once I determined the style of the film, we brought in freelance artists to prepare the frames and layers of artwork.
 Matthew Hill was our art director with whom I worked to determine the look of everything from character faces, wardrobe, color palettes, etc. Nick Kunin was my main animator who put all the layers together.
 The other artists were Eric Koda, Alain Norte, Turne Lange, Darron Price, and Jeremy Arambulo.
 (Jeremy also designed the title sequence.)
 I used about 15 actors, most of whom are part of the Groundlings acting program which specializes in improvisational techniques.
 The actors played multiple roles since the script called for nearly 75 characters.
 The music was composed by my good friend, Gregor Narholz, through his company APM Music.
 Another friend, Lisa Fishman, wrote and performed the original song “Mr. Husky Eyes.”
 Sound design was done by freelancers D. Chris Smith and Will Riley at their home studios.

 What was the biggest challenge you faced in telling the story?